Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Equipment:
 * **Spiked Brass Knuckles**: Brawl; Damage +2; Critical 3; Range (Engaged); Pierce 2.
 * **Concealed Knife** Melee (Light); Damage +1; Critical 3.
-* Under clothes armour: +2 Defence.
+* Under-clothes armour: +2 Defence.

 ---

 *Industrialist* (Nemesis)

-Some of the wealthiest indidivuals in the city, the success of the industrialists is nevertheless in their frugality, their massive profits not stockpiled like the lords of pastural fairytale but reinvested into an ever-expanding empire of industry at the expense of the health and wellbeing of their workers.
+Some of the wealthiest individuals in the city, the success of the industrialists is nevertheless in their frugality, their massive profits not stockpiled like the lords of pastoral fairytale but reinvested into an ever-expanding empire of industry at the expense of the health and wellbeing of their workers.
 Those that aren't themselves destroyed by competition in the city's market, that is.
 The industrialist's contacts are manifold, and top politicians and powerful crimelords are no doubt among them.

 *Combat/Social/General Power Level*: 1/7/1